Grant Cottage Speakers Bureau

-"The Richest Nun in America" Presented by Site Manager Dave Hubbard
+"The Richest Nun in America" Presented by Visitor Center and Group Sales Manager, Dave Hubbard

 Katharine Drexel, daughter of Francis Drexel and niece of Joseph Drexel, was raised in a family of wealth but also a family who always tried to help others.
 This led Katharine to seek help for many using her family wealth.
 Katharine chose to live a life of service to her religion by becoming a nun and developing a group known as the Sisters of the Blessed Sacrament.
 Using money she inherited from her family, Katharine made it her life’s work to build and fund Schools and Community Centers throughout the United State for disadvantaged African-American and American Indian children.

-"The Arkell Family of Canajoharie" Presented by Site Manager Dave Hubbard
+"The Arkell Family of Canajoharie" Presented by Visitor Center and Group Sales Manager, Dave Hubbard

 If you are familiar with the Grant Cottage Historic site on Mt.
 McGregor, then you know the name Arkell.
 W.J.
 Arkell played an important role in the building and operation of Saratoga, Mt.
 McGregor, and Lake George Railroad, bringing visitors from Saratoga to the top of Mt.
 McGregor including former Civil War General and Hero and former President Ulysses S. Grant.
 Arkell also was involved in the building of the Hotel Balmoral on top of the mountain.
 The name Arkell is synonymous with the village and town of Canajoharie, NY in the Mohawk Valley.
 It started with W.J.’s father, James and continued with W.J. and his siblings.
 Discussed will be their participation in Business and the Arts in Canajoharie, to show that the Arkell name is synonymous with Canajoharie, NY.

-"Secret Agents in Hoop Skirts: Women Spies of the Civil War" Presented by Site Manager Dave Hubbard
+"Secret Agents in Hoop Skirts: Women Spies of the Civil War" Presented by Visitor Center and Group Sales Manager, Dave Hubbard

 Hundreds of women served as spies during the Civil War, just as they had in earlier conflicts like the American Revolution.
 Women served on both sides of the war.
 Especially early in the war they went unnoticed as men did not think women would be involved in such a dangerous position.
 We will examine five different spies who served during the Civil War – three for the Union and two for the Confederacy.

-"And They Fought Too: Women Soldiers of the Civil War" Presented by Site Manager Dave Hubbard
+"And They Fought Too: Women Soldiers of the Civil War" Presented by Visitor Center and Group Sales Manager, Dave Hubbard

 Many women disguised themselves as men to have the opportunity to fight for their cause in the Civil War.

-"Elmira, NY Civil War Prison: Death Camp of the North" Presented by Site Manager Dave Hubbard
+"Elmira, NY Civil War Prison: Death Camp of the North" Presented by Visitor Center and Group Sales Manager, Dave Hubbard

 The story of the prison which was in existence for approximately one year in Elmira, NY

-"Baseball and the Civil War" Presented by Site Manager Dave Hubbard
+"Baseball and the Civil War" Presented by Visitor Center and Group Sales Manager, Dave Hubbard

 Baseball's development and value during the Civil War

-"Life of a Public Building" Presented by Site Manager Dave Hubbard
+"Life of a Public Building" Presented by Visitor Center and Group Sales Manager, Dave Hubbard

 History and Architecture of Mt.
 McGregor

-"Virtual Tour of Grant Cottage" Presented by Site Manager Dave Hubbard
+"Virtual Tour of Grant Cottage" Presented by Visitor Center and Group Sales Manager, Dave Hubbard

 Pictures and dialogue on the Cottage replicating a tour (Power Point capability is needed for this program.)

-“A Veteran Speaks: Oscar Kemp of the 115th NY and the Grand Army” Presented by Ben Kemp
+“A Veteran Speaks: Oscar Kemp of the 115th NY and the Grand Army” Presented by Cottage Operations Manager, Ben Kemp

 The Civil War is one of the most studied conflicts in American history, but much of the emphasis is on battles, leaders and soldiers during the four years of war.
 What happened to the survivors?
 What were their stories and how did they transition back into civilian life?
 Many of the veterans joined fraternal organizations for support, the largest being the Grand Army of the Republic.
 Join Civil War veteran Oscar Kemp (portrayed by descendant and Grant Cottage staff member Ben Kemp) as he recounts his war experiences with the 115th NY and then discusses the experience of veterans after the war and the Grand Army of the Republic.

-“The ‘Real’ Life of a Civil War Soldier” Presented by Ben Kemp
+“The ‘Real’ Life of a Civil War Soldier” Presented by Cottage Operations Manager, Ben Kemp

 What was it really like to be a soldier in the Civil War?
 Soldiers certainly fought in battles, but they spent many more hours in camp or on the march.
 Come hear about the difficulties the troops faced and the camaraderie they developed as they went through their struggles together.
 Learn about the different ways the soldiers kept busy and amused themselves.
 Explore the similarities between their lives and the present day as you immerse yourself in their world.

-“In his Father's Shadow: The Life and Career of Frederick Grant” Presented by Ben Kemp
+“In his Father's Shadow: The Life and Career of Frederick Grant” Presented by Cottage Operations Manager, Ben Kemp

 Explore the lesser-known figure of Frederick Dent Grant, eldest son of Ulysses and Julia Grant.
 From a childhood on a southern plantation to a teenager in the middle of the Civil War to West Point graduate, foreign diplomat and Major General, learn about his illustrious life and career.
 Fred, like his father, encountered hardships and found himself in the midst of scandals and controversial wars, but displayed the same characteristic resolve to fulfill his duty through it all.
 When his father needed him in his final days, Fred faithfully and tirelessly served his father at Grant Cottage and was the pillar of strength for the family to rely on after his father’s passing.

-“At my General’s Side to the End” Presented by Ben Kemp
+“At my General’s Side to the End” Presented by Cottage Operations Manager, Ben Kemp